bparanj/crystal/electronics/components/resistor.md

-The term "resistor" comes from the verb "resist," which means to oppose or withstand.
+The term "resistor" comes from the verb "resist," which means to oppose.
 It is derived from the Latin word *resistere*, meaning "to stand against" or "oppose."

 In electrical terms, a resistor "resists" or opposes the flow of electrical current.
 The component was named based on its primary function, which is to limit or control the current in a circuit by providing resistance.
 The name emphasizes its role in opposing or reducing current flow.